-My mother-in-law and husband surprised me with a Cricut for Christmas (you can grab some awesome tips to eliminate overwhelm on your Cricut and read all about the surprise HERE).
+My husband surprised me with a Cricut for Christmas (you can grab some awesome tips to eliminate overwhelm on your Cricut and read all about the surprise HERE).
 I soon found out how pricey projects can quickly become if you don’t already have the crafts on hand.

 And expensive when you have little children isn’t in our family’s vocabulary.

-So my husband decided to take on a project for me and found a way where anyone can use any pen on the Cricut Maker.
+So my husband decided to take on a project for me and found a way where anyone can use any standard-sized pen on the Cricut Maker.

 And today, we are going to show you how!

 Don’t Have Time To Do This Project?
 Check out this available option:

 Check out the affordable pen adapters available in our Shop!
 You’re going to LOVE the decorative vinyl on your next crafting bestie.
 Check them out here!

 How To make a pen adapter for your Cricut (A DIY Tutorial)

 - Handsaw (this one would be great if you don’t have one at your house already).

 - You’ll need 1-inch and 5/16th exact measurement of a 1/2-inch SDR 11 CPVC Tubing (you can easily find this in your local hardware store.
 We spend less than $3 on 10 feet.
 Unfortunately they didn’t sell smaller sizes in our store).